Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 There are good reasons and bad reasons to breed a dog.
 Bad ones include wanting to make extra money or simply wanting to have puppies around.

-You can sell or show those dogs if you like, but remember the end goal is to leave the breed better than you found it.
+On the other hand, a good reason to breed your dog is to improve the breed.
+You can sell or show your dogs if you like, but remember, the end goal is to leave the breed better than you found it.
 It’s not about you — it’s about the dogs.

 Realize That This Isn’t an Easy Process

-Studding a dog isn’t easy; it takes a great deal of effort and way more time than you’d expect.
+Breeding a dog isn’t easy; it takes a great deal of effort and way more time than you’d expect.
 That’s true even if the breeding process isn’t successful, but if it is, you should realize that raising puppies is a full-time job.

 Choose a Suitable Mate

-Don’t just look at the individual animal either.
+Don’t just look at the individual animal, either.
 You should study their entire heritage because a single dog can always be an anomaly.
 For example, if you need a dog with a lustrous coat, make sure that lustrous coats run in the family and aren’t just a feature of that particular dog.

 two merle shetland dogs